tobli/async-node-events/readme.md

 # async-node-events

+This module is a fork of joshuafcole/async-node-events.
+It exists only to publish the unreleased revision (#d32411f1f4) of async-node-events used by [Browsertime](http://www.browsertime.net) to npm in a different scope.
+This avoids a GitHub dependency when installing Browsertime.
+All credit goes to @joshuafcole and @dfellis.

 An EventEmitter replacement that allows both asynchronous and synchronous emissions and handlers.
 This is entirely based off of and almost entirely written by @dfellis in his excellent [async-cancelable-events](https://github.com/dfellis/async-cancelable-events) module.
 This is purely